Wenhan-Tan/EKS_Multinode_Triton_TRTLLM/Triton_Deployment_Steps.md

-# Steps to deploy Triton Server on EKS
+# Steps to deploy multi-node LLM using Triton + TRT-LLM on EKS cluster

-## 1. Build a custom image
+## 1. Build the custom container image

-We need to build a custom image to include the kubessh file, server.py, and other EFA libraries stack.
+We need to build a custom image on top of Triton TRT-LLM NGC container to include the kubessh file, server.py, and other EFA libraries stack.

-Run the following command to build a custom image:
+Run the following command to build the custom image:

 ```
 docker build \